wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.7 =
+* ADD: Recommended plugin under configuration
+* IMPROVE: TimThumb absolute URLs to prevent permission problems
+* IMPROVE: Allow long filenames for custom slides
+* IMPROVE: Replace direct Ajax calls with wp_ajax_
+* IMPROVE: Prefill the post ID in the TinyMCE dialog with ID of current post
+* FIX: Spaces in filenames uploaded to post/page breaks images
+* FIX: Remove all wp-config.php and wp-load.php references
+* FIX: Possible shell exploit by uploading PHP file as slide
+* FIX: Colorbox script should only load with this featured turned on
+* FIX: Thumbnails On/Off setting doesn't work

 = 1.4.6 =
 * ADD: Featured content.
 Display a slide for each post with it's featured image